mstocco/mariostoc.co/content/traininglog/20220109-ironman2022-33weeksout.md

 15 minutes easy spinning to cool down

 ### NOTES
-Total Time: **0 Minutes**
+Total Ride Time: **75 Minutes**

-Woke up and to record all threes; had an ok sleep and I am not as sore as I though from the run in the rain [yesterday](javascript:flick('tue');).
-Walked an listened to a podcast to start the day too.
+Woke up and to record all threes; had an ok sleep and I am not as sore from the run [yesterday](javascript:flick('tue');) as I was expecting.
+Walked and listened to a podcast to start the day too.

+Focused effort during the 3:00 reps on the bike tonight.
+My saddle interface was looking I'd stop at the 60 minute mark.
+I rode through and got the scheduled 75 minutes.

 <!---->
 ## THURSDAY JAN 13